atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/docs/day08/02-build-intermediate-models.md

 FROM enriched
 ```

-A few notes:

-* Use `LEFT JOIN` when the left table defines the grain and you do not want to lose rows.
-* If you use `INNER JOIN`, be able to explain why losing rows is acceptable.
-* Keep join keys explicit.
-Do not rely on `USING (...)`.

 ## Handling payments and order totals

 Payments and order items introduce multiple rows per order.
 That can break order-grain models if you join directly.